Skip to Main Content

 Determining whether your cat's leg is broken or sprained can be challenging.
 Here are some signs to look out for:

-• Sprain: A sprain may cause your cat to limp from its back or front leg, but they may still be able to put some weight on the affected leg.
+• Sprain: A sprain may cause your cat to be limping from its back or front leg, but they may still be able to put some weight on the affected leg.
 There might be swelling, but the leg won't appear deformed.

 • Fracture: A broken leg often results in severe pain, inability to bear weight, and a noticeable deformity.
 The leg may appear bent or out of place.